conda/conda/docs/source/user-guide/concepts/environments.rst

 - Is your environment shared across multiple code projects?
 - Does your environment live alongside your code or in a separate place?
 - Do your install steps involve installing any external libraries?
-- Do you want to ship your environment as a speckle of some sort of a big blob of actual stuff?
+- Do you want to ship your environment as an archive of some sort containing the actual files of the environment?
-- Is a dependency solver a good thing or a bad thing?

 Package system differentiators
 ==============================